Freedom of association and collective bargaining

 Company-level information

-If has collective agreements as well as local agreements such as co-cooperation agreements in each operating country.
+If has collective agreements as well as local agreements, such as co-cooperation agreements, in each operating country.
 If cooperates with the trade unions as stipulated by law and collective bargaining agreements.

-Based on the Directive on European Works Councils, If has established a Communication Council, where top management and union representatives meet quarterly to address topics concerning more than one of If’s operating countries or business areas.
-If has also forums on business area level, where senior management regularly meet with Nordic union representatives to proactively share information and discuss business development.
-Based on local co-determination requirements, If has also established national cooperation forums to handle local issues.
-If has mandatory working environment committees based on the country’s legislation and practice, and local work environment committees have been established in certain major offices.
-Depending on local legislation, the representatives are either appointed by the labour union or elected by the employees.
+Based on the Directive on European Works Councils, If has a Communication Council, where top management and union representatives meet quarterly to address topics concerning more than one of If’s operating countries or business areas.
+In addition, If has forums on business area level, where senior management regularly meet with Nordic union representatives to proactively share information and discuss business development.

 Upon changes in the organisation, If informs and/or consults union members accordingly.
 Information about trade unions is available on If’s intranet and is also included the introduction for new employees.